 An undermount sink is mounted below a vanity unit or counter-top.
 Your counter-top material can be anything — such as granite, stone, stainless steel, or marble.
 The cavities where the sinks sit are customized according to the dimensions and shape of the basin.
 Therefore, it is a bit difficult to replace such types of bathroom sinks.

 Vessel sinks usually arrive in the shape of a bowl.
 It is installed above your counter-top and sometimes, partially fixed in the counter area.
-However, in both the cases, there is enough space available on the top of the surface.
-They are available in a wide range of materials such as ceramic, glass, crystal, mosaic, and stone etc.
+However, in both cases, there is enough space available on the top of the surface.
+They are available in a wide range of materials such as vitreous china, cast iron, ceramic, crystal, mosaic, and stone, or a glass sink.

 These are just another variant of wall-mounted sinks that are supported on two or four legs.
 You usually don’t get any counter-top space.
 Even the plumbing fixtures are exposed — which when properly designed can go well with the rest of the bathroom.
 It is less bulky and is a good, space-saving option.

 Now that you know about the different types of bathroom sinks, consider a few important factors before bringing one home.
-Check the amount of space you have in your bathroom, the extent of traffic it experiences, and the level of maintenance the sink requires.
-Once you are sure about the above aspects, choose a basin that meets all your requirements.
+Check the amount of space you have in your bathroom, the extent of its traffic, and the level of maintenance the sink requires.
+Once you’re sure about the above aspects, choose a bathroom sink that meets all your requirements.